|

 very different, but quite complementary, populations at Ganas.

-The first, called the core group, currently consists of ten
+The first, called the core group, currently consists of nine

-people -- five men and five women -- who function as the community's
+people -- five men and four women -- who function as the community's

 management team.
 They pool all their time, talents, and material